All Episodes

 And we demonstrate that each and every broadcast moment here.

-All right, folks, you gotta hear this.
+All right, folks, you got to hear this.

-This is a courtesy of Hotair.com.
+This is a courtesy of hotair.com.

 All right.

-Now that the murder charges against Lance Corporals Justin Sherrat and Stephen Tatum have been uh dropped in the Hadita incident or in the process of being dropped.
+Now that the murder charges against Lance Corporals Justin Sherratt and Stephen Tatum have been dropped in the Haditha incident or in the process of being dropped, would you like to issue an apology for saying that they killed innocent civilians in cold blood?

-Two men you accuse of min murdering innocent civilians in cold blood.
+Justin Sherratt and Stephen Tatum, two men you accuse of murdering innocent civilians in cold blood.

-No the charges in the process of being dismissed.
+The charge is in the process of being dismissed.

-Do you like the smirching our troops, sir?
+Do you like besmirching our troops, sir?

-Do you like the smirching on troops, sir?
+Do you like besmirching our troops, sir?

-You've been in the service.
+You've been in the service in Korea.

 Woo!

-That's Jason Mateira.
+That's Jason Matera.

 He is from the Young Americas Foundation.

-You've been in a service as a Korea, I enlisted in Vietnam.
+You've been in the service as a Korea.

-I have another Mertha story.
+I have another Mirtha story.

 This is from yesterday.

-Many have threatened that there will be chaos, a bloodbath when a U.S. redeploys to Maroc, and uh this in fact may be the case.
+Many have threatened that there will be chaos, a bloodbath, when the U.S. redeploys some Iraq.

-Mertha said that ethnic violence in Iraq would be a continuation of decades of its own conflicts, which they and they alone can solve.
+Murthy said that ethnic violence in Iraq would be a continuation of decades of its own conflicts, which they and they alone can solve.

-The fact that Representative Merth acknowledged that leaving Iraq in chaos would lead to genocide, but then says it wouldn't be our fault of striking, said Kevin Smith, who's a spokesman for minority leader John Boehner.
+The fact that Representative Mirtha acknowledged that leaving Iraq in chaos would lead to genocide, but then says it wouldn't be our fault of striking, said Kevin Smith, who's a spokesman for minority leader John Boehner.

-Jeff in Colfax, California.
+This is Jeff in Colfax, California.

-Hi, Jeff, welcome to the EIB network.
+Welcome to the EIB network.

-Uh, nice to talk to you.
+Nice to talk to you.

 Thank you.